Limited drop points: we have needed to consolidate some of our pick up locations.

 - You will be called for orders encroaching on the 2 hr window.
 Again, all forgotten orders will be forfeit.
 Be sure your best contact phone number is listed on your customer profile.

-- Continuation with “no contact” delivery – drive up with your passenger side to the attendant, fully open the passenger side window, assure the seat is clear for the attendant to drop in your order, & state your name.
+- Continuation with “no contact” delivery – drive up with your passenger side to the attendant, fully open the passenger side REAR window or pop the hatch/trunk, assure the area is clear for the attendant to drop in your order, & state your name or use a sign with your name written largely on it for staff to see.

 - Attendants may ask for confirmation of order: such as items in your order, or they may confirm your billing address, so be prepared to offer this information.